Futons are Famous for Stable Sleep

 - Occasionally, in dry sunny weather, you can drape your futon where it is exposed to the fresh air and sunlight for a few hours.
 This causes the cotton strands to unfurl, and regain fluffiness, revitalising the filling.
 Caution: do not risk it being rained on!

 - If you are storing your futon long-term we recommend a day in the sun, then pop it into a big airtight bag to keep it dry.
-It will store this way indefinitely.

 - If kept in damp areas, futons are susceptible to mould!
 Make sure you keep your futon dry and turn it as recommended.